escherba/python-metrohash/README.rst

     >>> metrohash.hash64_int(arr)
     12125832280816116063

-Note that arrays need to be contiguous for this to work.
-To convert a non-contiguous array, use ``np.ascontiguousarray()`` method.
+The arrays need to be contiguous for this to work.
+To convert a non-contiguous array, use NumPy's ``ascontiguousarray()`` function.

 Development
 -----------